erivlis/graphinate/docs/intro.md

 ### Why Graphs?

-Graphs are a powerful data structure that can be used to model a wide range of problems.
+A Graph is a powerful data structure, that can be used to model a wide range of problems.
-They are used in many fields, such as computer science, mathematics, physics, biology, and social sciences.
+Graphs are used in many fields, such as computer science, mathematics, physics, biology, social sciences and more.

 ### Why Graphinate?

-Usually the creation phase of a Graph is a tedious and error-prone process.
+Usually the creation of a Graph is a tedious and error-prone process.
 It requires a lot of boilerplate code to transform data into a Graph.
 This process can be automated and simplified.
 This is where **Graphinate** comes in.

 ## What?

-### What is Graphinate?

-**Graphinate** is a python library that can be used to generate Graph Data Structures from Data Sources.

-It can help create an efficient retrieval pipeline from a given data source, while also enabling the developer to map data payloads and hierarchies to a Graph.

-In addition, there are several modes of output to enable examination of the Graph and its content.

-**Graphinate** uses and is built upon the excellent [**_NetworkX_**](https://networkx.org/).

 ### What is a Graph?